Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

 is accessible to all pupils but has the scope to be extended in many directions.
-In order to make a start, children will need to be familiar with properties of triangles but drawing triangles on the grid will help them to clarify for themselves what they understand by "triangle".
-In order to find all the possible
+In order to make a start, children will need to be familiar with properties of triangles, but drawing triangles on the grid will help them to clarify for themselves what they understand by the term "triangle".
+In order to find all the

 You may want to begin this task with the whole class and, this way, the notion of "different" will come up quite quickly.
 How is the group going to define "different"?
 This is a great discussion point and one where there isn't a right or a wrong answer.
 You could decide to count triangles which could be picked up and placed exactly on top of another triangle as the same.
 Or, you could decide

 that they are different if they are in a different orientation on the grid.
 The former suggestion makes a more manageable number to count!